 Trip leaders of overbooked trips will be encouraged to attend the lottery.
 If not possible, we need explicit instructions about the conditions for filling the trip roster.

 Names will be drawn for trips in chronological order of the dates of the trips.
-(Remember, those who lose out on one trip are automatically placed on the roster for other trips for which they have made deposits.)
+(Remember, those who lose out on one trip are automatically placed on the roster for other trips for which they made deposits.)
+Likewise, people who have signed up for only one trip for the year are automatically placed on the roster for that rip ahead of those subject to the lottery.

 The names drawn in the lottery will be placed on the roster in the order in which their name was drawn.
 The lottery will continue until all names have been drawn.
 The names of those who cannot be accommodated on the trip will be placed on the waiting list in the order in which they were drawn.